 In recognition of industrial safety trends and our own internal assessments, we have refined our global approach to managing safety during non-routine maintenance and repair activities, as these work activities are a leading cause of serious and fatal injuries across industries.
 We have developed global safety standards to minimize the potential for serious incidents when our employees are working at heights, entering confined spaces and working on or near machinery, piping and electrical systems.
 This global effort is focused on creating a rigorous, error-free and safe approach to performing these non-routine high-hazard work activities.

-For new processes and facilities, we design for safety by eliminating risks, substituting less hazardous processes or materials and installing effective engineering and operational controls.
-We also confirm the initial and ongoing effectiveness of these controls after installation through a robust monitoring program.
+For example, when designing new processes and facilities, we build safety into our designs organically, by eliminating risks, substituting less hazardous processes or materials, and installing effective engineering and operational controls.
+We also confirm the ongoing effectiveness of these controls after installation through a robust monitoring program.

-Our Biological Safety Organization works to protect our employees, customers and neighboring communities by systematically identifying, assessing and controlling biological risks associated with the research, development and manufacture of our vaccines and therapeutic proteins.
+Our biological safety program professionals protect our employees, customers, vendors, partners, and neighboring communities by systematically identifying, assessing, and controlling biological risks associated with the research, development, and manufacture of our vaccines and therapeutic proteins.

-Our biological risk management program drives safety by setting industry-leading performance expectations for governance, controls, strategy, planning, management, reporting, policies, processes and corporate culture.
+Our biological risk management team drives safety by setting high performance expectations for governance, controls, strategy, planning, management, reporting, policies, processes, and corporate culture.

-Our company’s commitment to protect human health and the environment extends to every aspect of our biological safety program, including:
+Our commitment to protecting human health and the environment extends to every aspect of our biological safety program, including: